Teach Siri how to interact with your Flutter app

 Teach Siri how to interact with your Flutter app – Part 1: The basics

 Your Flutter app may be well-designed, but how do your users learn about its capabilities?
 It's not common for users to dedicate time and effort to discovering an app's less obvious features.
 However, there's a solution to this challenge.
-This article will show you a method for unveiling your app's functionality, with just a single button click, regardless of its complexity.
+This article will show you a method for unveiling your app's functionality with just a single button click, regardless of its complexity.

 Before you get started

+Before diving into Siri integration with Flutter, you should set up your development environment for Flutter iOS integration.
 To ensure your app is accessible to Siri's suggestions, it is essential to begin by outlining the features and content you wish to make available from the app's cold start.
 This can involve directing users to a specific content detail page or initiating a particular app action, such as sending a predefined message to a specific contact.
 However, this requires careful consideration of your app's architecture.
 Here are the key points to keep in mind:

 Ensure stateless navigation